haydendonald/NodeRed-Dashbored/doc/widgetTypes/verticalStack.md

 Stacks many other widgets vertically

 ## Properties
-* `Widgets`: The selection of widgets to display in their order
+* `Widgets`: The selection of widgets to display in their order.
+For a generated widget many widgets can be added using a `,` for example `widgets=id1,id2`

 ## Messages
 None.